GaLactic-Acid/Snake-game/README.md

 # About
-An attempt at making the classic snake game in java by myself.
+An attempt at making the classic snake game in Java by myself.
+**To download, press releases and download either the 'exe' or 'jar' file of the newest version (currently V1).**

 # References
 **All references/resources used for aid in this project:**